nidhaloff/deep-translator/README.rst

 .. note::

     In order to use the DeepL translator, you need to generate an api key.
+Deepl offers a Pro and a free API. deep-translator supports both Pro and free APIs.
+Just check the examples below.
-Visit https://www.deepl.com/en/docs-api/ for more information
+    Visit https://www.deepl.com/en/docs-api/ for more information on how to generate your Deepl api key

 - Simple translation